borkdude/speculative/README.md

 ## License

-Copyright © 2018 Erik Assum
+Copyright © 2018 Erik Assum, Michiel Borkent, Mike Fikes and contributors.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.